Disclosure

 Which Is Better – Vuze or uTorrent?

-Both torrent clients are safe to use.
-Some torrent users prefer Vuze over uTorrent, but not by much.
-According to many Redditors, Vuze and uTorrent have similar issues.
-They both have ads, bundle their software with unwanted programs, are closed-source, and are memory-hogs.
+Both are safe, but some prefer Vuze over uTorrent.
+Redditors say Vuze and uTorrent have similar issues.
+They both have ads, unwanted programs, are closed-source, and use a lot of memory.

 Is Vuze Open-Source?

 No, Vuze isn’t open-source.
-You can’t inspect the code to make sure everything is in order.
-It’s one of the main reasons some torrent users don’t like Vuze.
+You can’t check the code.
+This is why some users don’t like Vuze.

 What Is a Good Vuze Alternative?